Chairperson: Dr. Virgil L. Sheets

 Department Office: Root Hall, room B-205

-Candidates for a Bachelor of Science in psychology must successfully complete the University requirement of a minimum of 120 credits, including Foundational Studies course work, as well as major requirements.
-Students are encouraged to choose a minor that complements their career goals, although a minor is not required for a degree.
+For majors, the Department of Psychology offers one curriculum leading to a bachelor of arts or a bachelor of science degree.
+Candidates for either degree must successfully complete the University requirement of a minimum of 124 semester hours of credit, including General Education course work, as well as the requirements for the departmental major.
+Candidates for a bachelor of arts degree must also complete two years, or the equivalent, of a foreign language.
+Students are encouraged to find a minor that complements their career goals, although a minor is not required for a degree.

-The department is housed in three floors of Root Hall, which was built in 1989.
-The department includes research space, a psychology clinic, and classroom and office space.
-The department offers psychology students many opportunities to conduct research as part of their academic work, to assist in faculty-sponsored projects, and/or to conduct research of their own.
+The Department of Psychology is housed in three floors of Root Hall, which was built in 1989.
+The department includes a well-equipped computer laboratory, research space, a student library, a psychology clinic, and classroom and office space.

-The department sponsors the Psychological Society, which is open to all students interested in psychology, and Psi Chi, a national psychology honorary society, which is open by invitation only to junior and senior psychology majors in good academic standing.
-The department also hosts a chapter of the National Alliance for Mental Illness, a group oriented towards understanding and advocating for the mentally ill.
+The department sponsors the Psychological Society, which is open to all interested students, and Psi Chi, a national psychology honorary society, which is open by invitation only to juniors and seniors in good academic standing.
 All students are invited to attend a variety of lectures and symposia presented by faculty and visiting national and international scholars.